Andrew Humphrey looks at some of the most common questions and conundrums about working with Student immigration permission.

 Selling on eBay, Amazon, Etsy, at car boot sales, etc.

-Volunteering does not count towards your maximum 10 or 20 hours if it meets the definition of volunteering in the Tier 4 policy guidance (paragraph 324):
+Volunteering does not count towards your maximum 10 or 20 hours if it meets the definition of volunteering in the Student route caseworker guidance (page 96):

-Students who are volunteering do not have a contract, they must not be a substitute for an employee and they must not be doing unpaid work – i.e. receiving payment in kind (although they are sometimes reimbursed for reasonable travel and subsistence expenses).
+Volunteers do not have a contract, they must not be a substitute for an employee, and they must not be doing unpaid work – for example, receiving payment in kind (although they are sometimes reimbursed for reasonable travel and subsistence expenses). [...]
 Volunteers usually help a charity or voluntary or public sector organisation.

 Any other kind of unpaid or voluntary work that does not meet this definition will count towards your weekly 10 or 20 hours maximum.

 The national Student Volunteering Week takes place every February.

 You cannot run a business at all while you are a Student in the UK.
 The Immigration Rules give no exceptions for online businesses or for businesses where the clients are outside the UK.

 Passive income: affiliate marketing, clicks on your YouTube videos, sponsored Instagram, etc.